HTETHTET-68/ICT105-TriByte-MVP/case-study-brief.md

-# Case Study Brief - HallPass: Dormitory and Cafeteria Reviews

-## Case Context

-New university students, international students, and exchange students often struggle to find reliable information about dormitories, cafeterias, and campus life before making important decisions.
-Existing alternatives include asking friends, browsing unofficial social media posts, joining student chat groups, or relying on outdated information, which can be inconsistent and difficult to verify.

----

-## MVP Experiment

-The HallPass MVP experiment tests whether users can:

-1. Browse dormitory reviews and ratings.
-2. Browse cafeteria reviews and ratings.
-3. Read campus guidance and survival tips.
-4. View detailed review information.
-5. Submit a new review through the review form.
-6. Navigate the website and complete tasks without assistance.

----

-## Validation Goal

-The goal is to determine whether HallPass provides a simple, useful, and trustworthy way for students to discover campus information and share their experiences.
-The validation also measures whether users can successfully complete the core tasks, understand the interface, and find value in the platform before further prototype development.

----

-## Practice Data

-Use the collected validation data:

-- `/data/validation-results.csv`
-- `/data/validation-results.xlsx`

-Supporting documentation:

-- `/docs/customer-validation-summary.md`
-- `/docs/analytics-insights.md`
-- `/docs/mvp-decision.md`

----

-## Student Group Task

-Conduct customer validation using the HallPass MVP prototype by recruiting representative users, assigning realistic validation tasks, collecting structured feedback, recording validation results, analyzing usability and performance metrics, and documenting evidence-based recommendations for the next prototype iteration.
-Update the project documentation, GitHub repository, and README with the validation outcomes and MVP decision.
+# Case Study Brief: HallPass Student Campus Guide

+## Problem Context

+New, international, and exchange students at Rangsit University often struggle to find reliable information about dormitories, cafeterias, transportation, and everyday campus life.

+Information is usually scattered across social media, chat groups, websites, and informal recommendations.
+This makes it difficult for students to compare options, determine whether information is trustworthy, and make confident decisions.

+## Practice Purpose

+This case is used to apply the Lab 07 process to the HallPass group project.
+The team will use it to define assumptions, create an MVP experiment, collect student feedback, and evaluate whether HallPass addresses a genuine student need.

+## Example MVP Experiment Direction

+The team wants to test whether students can use a simple HallPass digital workflow to:

+- Browse dormitory and cafeteria reviews
+- Search and compare campus options
+- View ratings, prices, locations, and student comments
+- Read practical campus survival guides
+- Create a student account
+- Submit a review
+- Understand how their submitted information will be used

+The experiment can use a clickable prototype, form-based simulation, or simple web prototype.

+## Example Critical Assumption

+Students will use HallPass if it provides campus information that is more organized, relevant, and trustworthy than information found through informal chat groups and scattered social-media posts.

+## Example Experiment Type

+A clickable prototype, form-based simulation, or simple web prototype tested with Rangsit University students.

+## Target Users

+- First-year students
+- International and exchange students
+- Students searching for accommodation near the university
+- Students looking for affordable campus food
+- Current students willing to share reviews and practical advice

+## Experiment Goal

+Determine whether students can complete HallPass's main tasks without assistance and whether they perceive the platform as faster, clearer, and more trustworthy than their current methods.

+## Example Participant Tasks

+1. Find a dormitory that matches a given budget and location preference.
+2. Compare two cafeteria options using their ratings and reviews.
+3. Find guidance for a common campus-life problem.
+4. Create a prototype student account.
+5. Read the privacy summary and explain how HallPass handles submitted information.
+6. Submit a review and identify its moderation status.

+## Success Criteria

+The experiment will be considered promising if:

+- At least 80% of participants complete the main tasks without assistance.
+- At least 70% say HallPass is clearer or faster than using chat groups.
+- At least 70% say the reviews and practical details help them make decisions.
+- At least 80% correctly understand how their information is stored and used.
+- Most participants say they would consider using HallPass during university life.

+## Evidence to Collect

+- Task-completion rate
+- Time required for each task
+- Navigation errors or points of confusion
+- Participant ratings of usefulness, clarity, and trust
+- Understanding of the privacy notice and review process
+- Comments about missing information or features
+- Willingness to use HallPass in the future

+## Key Learning Question

+Does HallPass provide a sufficiently clear, useful, and trustworthy campus-information experience for students to choose it over informal chat groups and scattered online sources?